 Everyone has boundaries.
 Scratch that, everyone should have boundaries.
 Boundaries are not confines to keep people away and seclude yourself; instead, they are barriers to keep you safe and mentally healthy.
 But a toxic mother will have none of that.

-But one of the most common traits of a toxic mother is her lack of respect regarding your boundaries.
+One of the most common traits of a toxic mother is her lack of respect for your boundaries.
 Maybe it was in the form of reading your journals or barging into your room without knocking.
-Toxic parents feel their children are an extension of themselves, hence there is no need for privacy.
-These mothers also fear the worst when it comes to their children and even imagine they are up to no good.
+Toxic parents feel their children are an extension of themselves, hence disregard their need for privacy.
+These mothers also fear the worst when it comes to their children and feel that they are up to no good.